microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/virtualendpoint-retrievescopedpermissions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Retrieve the authenticated user's effective scoped permissions and scope ids, helping UX hide or disable content that the current user doesn't have access to.
+Retrieve the authenticated user's effective scoped permissions and scope IDs, helping UX hIDe or disable content that the current user doesn't have access to.

 [!INCLUDE [national-cloud-support](../../includes/global-us.md)]